ArunSiddardha/FaceRecognition_Engage2022/README.md

 <br>
 <br>

+Lets see the working of the Lost and Found Portal.
+Lets say Elon Musk was gone missing,And he is a kid and his parents are searching for him

-- If We/anyone Found Elon Musk Some where and upload the details of where to look for him along with contact number .
+- Now If anyone Found Elon Musk Some where and upload the details of where to look for him along with contact number .
 We are now shown that until now no one is looking for elon musk if anyone tries looking for him afterwards then they will be given your contact details

 <img src="ourapp/static/ReadmeImages/FoundNoMatch.png" alt="Logo">